BeatLink/trilium-scripts/Agenda/README.md

 Agenda Script for Trilium

-These scripts allow you to sort your todos into various notes depending on their due dates:
+These scripts allow you to sort your to-dos into various notes depending on their due dates:

 - Overdue
 - Today